-This regulation establishes requirements for recordkeeping by poultry dealers and for the registry of poultry dealers to assist in tracing diseased poultry back to their farm of origin.
-Since this regulation was first promulgated, it has allowed the State Veterinarian and his staff to take vital actions to protect the health of poultry in Virginia.
-Without this regulation, poultry throughout Virginia would be more vulnerable to contracting and spreading infectious diseases.
-Along with rules pertaining to avian influenza, this regulation is necessary to minimize the effects of infectious disease on Virginia's poultry industry.
-The business costs associated with the recordkeeping requirements of this regulation are less burdensome on poultry dealers than the economic impact a poultry dealer would suffer associated with the spread of a costly infectious disease.
+This regulation requires official identification of sheep and goats to assist in the prevention, monitoring, control, and eradication of Scrapie.
+Since this regulation was first promulgated, it has allowed the State Veterinarian and his staff to make crucial decisions and take vital actions to protect the health of livestock in Virginia.
+Without this regulation, sheep and goats across Virginia would be more vulnerable to contracting Scrapie.
+Along with USDA rules pertaining to Scrapie, this regulation is necessary to minimize the effects on Virginia's sheep and goat industries from this costly disease.
+In order to be considered a consistent state by USDA, which makes available indemnity funds for sheep or goat flocks that are required to be destroyed, Virginia is required to have state regulations pertaining to Scrapie.